-The smart contract keeps all transaction data on Layer-2 for a ZK rollup, and it can only be updated with validity evidence.
+The smart contract keeps all transaction data on layer-2 for a ZK rollup, and it can only be updated with valid evidence.

 In other words, instead of requiring entire transaction data, ZK rollups only require confirmation of authenticity.
 The cost of transacting is lower because this function contains fewer data.